WangSiman-Carol/Serverless-Web-Chat/README.md

 - Build a chat application entirely with AWS services, and no stand-alone servers at all

+- Model Restful APIs and create SDKs with API Gateway

+- Store and retrieve data with DynamoDB, a NoSQL database

 - Serve static resources to browsers using AWS's S3 (Simple Storage Service)

 - Manage permissions and access policies using IAM (Identity and Access Management)